-In the first quarter 2019, the ten year treasury rate fell 28 basis points to 2.41 percent due to fears of slowing US and international growth.
-In the first quarter of 2019, the Federal Open Market Committee (FOMC) did not alter the target range for the Federal Funds rate which it last increased from 2.25 to 2.50 percent in December 2018.
-The markets do not anticipate another change in the target range for the federal fund rate in the second quarter of 2019 and any future change is anticipated to be a decrease in the rate instead of an increase.
+In the second quarter of 2019, the ten-year treasury rate fell 40 basis points to 2.01 percent due to fears of slowing U.S. and international growth.
+In the second quarter of 2019, the Federal Open Market Committee (FOMC) did not alter the target range for the Federal Funds rate, which it last increased from 2.25 to 2.50 percent in December 2018.
+However, on July 31, 2019, the FOMC lowered the target range for the Federal Funds rate to 2.00 to 2.25 percent.
+This is the first time the FOMC has reduced the benchmark interest rate since 2008.

-We maintained ready access to funding during the first guarter of 2019.
+We maintained ready access to funding during the second quarter of 2019.

 In July 2017, the United Kingdom's Financial Conduct Authority (FCA), a regulator of financial services firms and financial markets in the U.K., announced its intention to cease sustaining the LIBOR indices after 2021.
 In response, the Federal Reserve Board (FRB) and the Federal Reserve Bank of New York convened the Alternative Reference Rates Committee (ARRC) to identify a set of alternative reference interest rates for possible use as market benchmarks.
 The ARRC has identified the Secured Overnight Financing Rate (SOFR) as its recommended alternative rate.
 SOFR is based on a broad segment of the overnight Treasuries repurchase market and is intended to be a measure of the cost of borrowing cash overnight collateralized by Treasury securities.
 The Federal Reserve Bank of New York began publishing SOFR rates in April 2018 and the FHLB System issued its first SOFR-linked debt in the market on November 13, 2018.
 In January 2019, we participated in our first SOFR-indexed bond issuance and in February 2019, we began offering our first SOFR-linked advance.
 Many of our assets and liabilities are indexed to LIBOR and we are evaluating the potential impact of the eventual replacement of the LIBOR benchmark interest rate.
-For further discussion of the risks related to the replacement of LIBOR, see page 24 of the Risk Factors section in our 2018 Form 10-K.
+For further discussion of the risks related to the replacement of LIBOR, see page 24 of the Risk Factors section in our 2018 Form 10-K. In addition, we have developed an initial LIBOR transition action plan and convened a project team to implement the transition, which is led by a senior executive and comprised of representatives from various areas across the Bank.
+Our Asset-Liability Management Committee (ALCO) is the management committee that is responsible for overseeing the transition from LIBOR.

-(Dollars in tables in millions except per share amounts unless otherwise indicated)
+(U.S. Dollars in tables in millions except per share amounts unless otherwise indicated)